 Graeme Forbes (DPhil, Oxford, 1980) works mainly in semantics, metaphysics, and logic.
 He has interests in compositionality, intensionality, modal metaphysics, and modal logic.
 His book Attitude Problems was published by Oxford University Press in September 2006.
 He is also the author of a logic textbook, Modern Logic (OUP 1994).

-Professor Forbes will be retiring May 31, 2020.
+Professor Forbes retired on May 31, 2020.
 See the news article here.

 For more information, see Professor Forbes's personal website.

 - "Content and Theme in Attitude Ascriptions", to appear in Non-Propositional Intentionality edited by Alex Grzankowski and Michelle Montague, Oxford University Press 2018.

 - “Fine on Vagueness”, to appear in Metaphysics, Meaning and Modality: Themes from Kit Fine, edited by Mircea Dumitru.
 Oxford University Press 2018.

 - Review of Philosophical Troubles by Saul Kripke, Mind 124 (2015), 927–33.